 Pamela Ebstyne King joined Fuller as assistant professor of marital and family studies in 2008, after serving the School of Psychology for eight years as an adjunct and research professor.
 In 2014 she was named Peter L. Benson Associate Professor of Applied Developmental Science.
-Dr. King works with the Thrive Center for Human Development and is actively engaged with the Fuller Youth Institute.
+Dr. King works with the Thrive Center for Human Development.

 King’s primary academic interests are applied research at the intersection of human thriving and spiritual development.
 She is passionate about understanding what enables youth to thrive and become all God created them to be.
 She holds particular interest in understanding the role of faith, spirituality, and religion in this process.
 To this end she has led in building an empirical field of study of religious and spiritual development within developmental psychology.
 Her work combines theology, empirical research, and community engagement to further understand what contexts and settings enable youth to thrive.